Nynorsk

-Between 10 and 15 percent of Norwegians (primarily in the west around the city of Bergen) have Nynorsk as their official language form, estimated by the number of students attending videregående skole (secondary education).
-Nynorsk is also taught as a mandatory subject in both high school and middle school school for all Norwegians who do not have it as their own language form.
+Between 10 and 15 percent of Norwegians (primarily in the west around the city of Bergen) have Nynorsk as their official language form, estimated by the number of students attending secondary schools.
+Nynorsk is also taught as a mandatory subject in both high school and middle school for all Norwegians who do not have it as their own language form.